 This article discusses how a virtual yet authentic patient can help doctors use their leadership skills to optimize the relationship with the patient, build trust and get better compliance.

 A study on how the use of Digital Role Play can actually improve the leadership skills of salespeople in managing a sales meeting.

 Discover how SkillGym is helping hundreds of Organizations as well as Corporate and Executive Coaches deliver better and consistent leadership training.

 The SkillGym Methodology.

-We have mastered the perfect methodology and the sharpest tools to deliver a comprehensive environment for training on Conversations and delivering real and sustainable performance results.
+We have mastered the tools and methodology to deliver a comprehensive environment for training for Conversation training, delivering real and sustainable performance results.

 The SkillGym Curriculum.

-Years of research have led us to define our SkillGym Curriculum, as the root of library of Digital Role Plays designed according to the most efficient mix of types of characters, conversations and topics.
+Years of research have led us to define our SkillGym Curriculum, as our libraries of Digital Role Plays are designed according to the most efficient mix of types of characters, conversations and topics.